Compassion, Privilege, and Spiritual Practice

 How does this love benefit the poorest and most marginalized of us?

 It is important to be in touch with our own inner well of compassion, presence and love.
 If all of us did this then there would be much less suffering and poverty in this world, but in reality the inequality is staggering.
-We normally think of inequality as the income gap between us and the super rich, but there is also a gaping gap between rich countries like the U.S. and much of the rest of the world.
+We normally think of inequality as the income gap between us and the super rich, but there is also a gaping chasm between rich countries like the U.S. and much of the rest of the world.

 The inequality gap is so wide that I fear that the love, compassion, and kindness gained from spiritual practices by privileged Americans like me might be disproportionately benefiting other privileged people.